thetrung/fxhash-pfp-pixel/README.md

 ### Layer structure example

-Here is a complete layer structure as an example, with `hair`, `clothes` and `accessories` having custom chances, and `whiteseyes` and `clownoutline` being hidden, and `mouths` being hidden and using a custom blend mode:
+Here is a complete layer structure as an example, with `clothes` and `accessories` having custom chances, and `whiteseyes` being hidden, and `mouths` being hidden and using a custom blend mode:
 ```
 📁 public
 └── 📁 layers